St Mary stands proudly beside the village green, one of the largest in Norfolk, and its large pond.

 The north arcade is similar but the piers have been mostly remodelled in the Perpendicular style.
 The capitals are flat and square and the bases are high.
 The extreme west and east piers seem to be original as do the arches above.
 The north aisle roof has its origal arch braces with tracery in the spandrels.

-The Hatchment above the north door is an early one, made to mark the death of the Rector, the Revd.
-Cock Langford in 1789.
-His crest was a duck with elevated wings and his wife's arms (in the centre) were a rampant lion and 3 shells(?
+The Hatchment above the north door is an early one, made to mark the death of Revd.
+H S E Cock Langford in 1789, the Rector from 1772 - 1779.
+His red shield has a silver duck, beaked and legged in gold, with elevated wings and his wife's arms (in the centre) were a rampant lion and 3 shells(?
 Burnell).
 One side of the hatchment is black indicating that she survived him.

 At the very apex of the Chancel arch, by the East window, there is a roof boss of a heart pierced by a sword.
 This symbol is known as the "Immaculate heart" of the Virgin Mary, to whom the Church is dedicated.